srenault/sebastien-renault/home/bio.markdown

 I'm Sébastien Renault.
 I'm a sofware designer.
 I'm interested in everything that are linked to the Web.
-I'm currently working at <a href="">Zenexity</a>, a french Web Oriented Architecture company.
+I'm currently working at [Zenexity](http://zenexity.com), a french Web Oriented Architecture company.

 You can follow me on [twitter](http://twitter.com/srenaultcontact) and discover my work on [github](http://github.com/srenault).